Dariusrussellkish/coexistence-via-chemical-interactions/README.md

 Many of these simulation models are designed and written by scientists without a programming background, and thus suffer from inefficiencies surrounding memory allocation, inefficient re-writing of language-implemented algorithms, avoidance of language-specific features and parallel libraries.
 For example, many modern languages allow for complex array indexing and operations along its dimensions, which might be overlooked for their conceptually easier but bloated explicit implementations.
 Design for memory efficiency may be overlooked due to language-specifics and complications surrounding the underlying operations masked by high level syntax.
 Parallelization is often times overlooked due to its complicated nature at the language-level, especially surrounding Random Number Generators (RNGs).
 These language features are costly to learn for researchers focused on the conceptual design of these simulations and their results.
 Thus, many simulation projects that do not employ dedicated software engineers suffer from sub-optimal performance.

-We chose a simulation in the systems biology category from Professor Babak Momeni's lab at Boston College.
+We chose a simulation in systems biology from Professor Babak Momeni's lab at Boston College.
 Its mathematical derivation can be found in *Momeni et al., 2017* and its implementation in Matlab and characterization in *Niehaus et al., 2019,* though we will provide a summary of its background, design, and characteristics here.

 Microbial communities naively consist of microbes, small single-celled organisms that can form colonies consisting of cells from the same organism clustered together.
 While they are widely depicted as isolated colonies on petri dishes, these microbes do no always exist isolated in nature.
 Communities of microbial species have been found and characterized, sometimes displaying functionality that is not present in its basal components.
 Understanding the dynamics of microbial communities is vital to harnessing their functionality.